One Pocket Player Entry

 Any scratch or foul results in loss of a ball.
 If you have no balls to spot, you “owe” a ball.
 You must spot what you owe at the end of your inning in which you have balls available to spot.

-The incoming player has cue ball in hand behind the head string after a scratch or foul.
+The incoming player has cue ball in hand behind the head string after a scratch or cue ball off the table foul.
+The cue ball stays in position for other fouls, not specifically addressed in the rules.
 If a scratch or foul is “slept” and subsequently remembered, the ball is spotted after each player has shot once.

 Ball Jumped Off the Table

-If the cue ball or an object ball is jumped off the table to prevent an object ball from counting toward the opponents ball count, the object ball will go in the opponents pocket and count toward their ball count and it is a foul and cue ball in hand in the kitchen for the opponent.
+If the cue ball or an object ball is jumped off the table to prevent an object ball from counting toward the opponent’s ball count, the object ball will go in the opponent’s pocket and count toward their ball count and it is a foul and cue ball in hand behind the head string for the opponent.

 Both Player Cannot have a Negative Score